sunisdown/faster_cpython/pep_specialize.rst

     always fail
   * ``int first_check(PyObject *guard, PyObject *func)``: return 0 on
     success, -1 if the guard will always fail

+Microbenchmark on ``python3.6 -m timeit -s 'def f(): pass' 'f()'`` (best of 3 runs):

+* Original Python: 79 ns
+* Patched Python: 79 ns

+According to this microbenchmark, the changes has no overhead on calling a Python function without specialization.

 Behaviour